 Many companies use bulky, complex software to manage processes (such as ERPs).
-These software don’t give teams them the necessary flexibility to manage all sorts of different processes in a single platform.
+This software doesn’t give teams the necessary flexibility to manage all sorts of different processes in a single platform.

 To go from a point where you didn’t even acknowledge you had processes to managing them may be very difficult.
 That gets even harder if you don’t have the necessary resources to do it.